 FARA reaches out to the poor, the vulnerable and excluded in Romania.
 Our mission is to build families and communities, to love and to serve them.
 To strive to build a just society serving the common good, based on Christian values, welcoming people of all faiths and none.

-Jane is a member of the Carmelite Order in the Catholic Church, and her faith is nurtured in the teachings of St Teresa of Avila who re founded the Order in 16th century Spain, she wrote, “It is not so much the greatness of our works as the love with which they are done.”
+Jane is a member of the Carmelite Order in the Catholic Church, and her faith is nurtured in the teachings of St Teresa of Avila, who founded the Order in 16th century Spain.
+She wrote, “It is not so much the greatness of our works as the love with which they are done.”

-Jane was awarded the MBE for her humanitarian work in Romania in 2013.
+Jane is an Icon painter and Prison Chaplain and was awarded the MBE for her humanitarian work in Romania in 2013.